tensorflow/docs/site/en/api_docs/python/tf/unstack.md

   `value[:, i, :, :]` and each tensor in `output` will have shape `(A, C, D)`.
 Etc.

 This is the opposite of stack.
+The numpy equivalent is

+    tf.unstack(x, n) = np.unstack(x)

 #### Args: